Vickouma77/alx-system_engineering-devops/0x15-api/README.md

 The server should now be running on http://localhost:5000/

 ## Features
 API Integration: This project teaches you how to integrate APIs into your applications.
 Authentication: The project covers authentication, which is an essential aspect of API development.
 Endpoints: The project explains how to create and manage endpoints.
 Data Manipulation: You will learn how to manipulate data from APIs using Python.

-## Credits
-This project is based on the API Learning Project by Vickouma77.